How To Protect Fruit Trees From Frost And Freeze

 Nearly all fruit trees require pollination in the form of either cross-pollination or self-pollination in order to produce fruit.
 If you have space for only one fruit tree, a cross-pollinating, self-fruitful tree is the answer.
 Learn more here.

 Timing and method of fruit tree pruning can enhance the amount and quality of your crop.
-Proper pruning methods and timing is the key to bountiful crops and healthy trees.
+Proper pruning methods and timing are the keys to bountiful crops and healthy trees.
 Read this article for some tips and techniques on fruit tree pruning.

-Considering fruit tree winter protection may be crucial to the tree?s survival.
-A simple, effective and long-standing method of protection is burying fruit trees in winter?with snow or with mulch.
+Considering fruit trees winter protection may be crucial to the tree's survival.
+A simple, effective, and long-standing method of protection is burying fruit trees in winter with snow or with mulch.
 This article will help.